Vetstreet. All rights reserved.

-And that’s the deal: You don't need to worry about finding a good food for your pet.
-There are lots and lots of good options, at every price point, in every kind of retailer, and even if you want to prepare food from scratch, that’s possible too, and your veterinarian can help with all of it.
+And that’s the deal: I personally don't believe you need to worry about finding a good food for your pet.
+There are lots and lots of good options, at every price point, in every kind of retailer, and even if you want to prepare food from scratch, that’s possible too with veterinary advice.
+Ask your veterinarian to help you with all of it.

 Like this article?
 Have a point of view to share?
 Let us know!